-- (3) Purchase commitments represent agreements to purchase component inventory from our suppliers and contract manufacturers that are enforceable and legally binding against us.
-Other commitments include facilities-related and utilities usage minimum commitment.
+- (3) Purchase commitments and other represent agreements to purchase component inventory from our suppliers and/or contract manufacturers that are enforceable and legally binding against us in the short and long-term.
+Other commitments include examples such as facilities-related and utilities usage minimum cash commitment we expect to pay in the long-term.
 Purchase commitments and other excludes purchases of good and services we expect to consume in the ordinary course of business in the next twelve months.
 It also excludes costs that are not reasonably estimable at this time. - (4) Under certain communications contracts with major telephone companies as well as maintenance contracts with multiple vendors, we are required to pay based on a minimum volume.
 Such obligations expire in January 2009. - (5) As a result of headcount reductions and a restructuring in fiscal 2002, we are not currently utilizing certain existing space at our California headquarters site.
 Additionally, we have also exited office space under non-cancellable leases in certain locations both in the U.S. and Europe.
-If we are unable to successfully sublease our vacated and unoccupied office space under operating leases, we would be obligated to pay \$2,127 million in excess of the liability recorded in our restructuring reserves.
+If we are unable to successfully sublease our vacated and unoccupied office space under operating leases, we would be obligated to pay \$2,066 in excess of the liability recorded in our restructuring reserves.
 See "Note 10 Restructuring Charges." - (6) The amounts outstanding under these letters of credit relate to workers' compensation, customs guarantee and a foreign lease. - (7) Restricted cash arrangements relate to facility lease requirements, service performance guarantees, customs and duties guarantees, and VAT requirements and are included under Prepaid Expenses and Other and Other Assets on our Consolidated Balance Sheets.

 In May 2000, we entered into a split dollar insurance arrangement with Daniel J. Warmenhoven.
 Under the arrangement, we will pay the annual premiums on several insurance policies on the life of the survivor of Mr. Warmenhoven and his wife Charmaine Warmenhoven, and Mr. Warmenhoven will pay us each year for a portion of those premiums equal to the economic value of the term insurance coverage provided him under the policies.
 For each of the 2001, 2002, 2003, 2004 and 2005 fiscal years, we paid an aggregate net annual premium on these split dollar polices in the amount of approximately \$2,050.
 Under the arrangement, we will be reimbursed for all premium payments made on those policies, and it is intended that we will be reimbursed not later than May 2005.
-Accordingly, such balances have been reclassified from Other Assets to Prepaid Expenses and Other at July 30, 2004.
+Accordingly, such balances have been reclassified from Other assets to Prepaid expenses and other at October 29, 2004.
 The policies are owned by a family trust established by Mr. Warmenhoven, and upon the death of the survivor of Mr. Warmenhoven and his wife or any earlier cash-out of the policies, we will be entitled to a portion of the insurance proceeds or cash surrender value of the policies equal to the net amount of cumulative premiums paid on those policies by us, and the balance will be paid to the trust.
 We have obtained a collateral assignment of the policies as a security interest for our portion of the proceeds or cash surrender value payable to us under the policies, and neither Mr. Warmenhoven nor the trust may borrow against the policies while that security interest remains in effect.
 The arrangement is terminable by us upon thirty (30)-days prior notice, and such termination will trigger a refund of the net cumulative premiums paid by us on the policies.